 Payments generally are due under the Tax Receivable Agreement within 5 business days following the finalization of the schedule with respect to which the payment obligation is calculated.
 However, interest on such payments will begin to accrue from the due date (without extensions) of the Company's U.S. federal income tax return for the period to which such payments relate until such payment due date at a rate equal to twelve-month SOFR published by the CME Group Benchmark Administration Limited plus 221.513 basis points.
 Except in cases where the Company elects to terminate the Tax Receivable Agreement early or it is otherwise terminated as described above, generally the Company may elect to defer payments due under the Tax Receivable Agreement or if the Company's contractual obligations limit its ability to make these payments.
-Any such deferred payments under the Tax Receivable Agreement generally will accrue interest from the due date for such payment until the payment date at a rate of twelve-month SOFR published by the CME Group Benchmark Administration Limited plus 221.513 basis points.
-However, interest will accrue from the due date for such payment until the payment date at a rate of twelve-month SOFR published by the CME Group Benchmark Administration Limited plus 221.513 basis points.
+Any such deferred payments under the Tax Receivable Agreement generally will accrue interest from the due date for such payment until the payment date at a rate of twelve-month SOFR published by the CME Group Benchmark Administration Limited plus 621.513 basis points.
 However, interest will accrue from the due date for such payment until the payment date at a rate of twelve-month SOFR published by the CME Group Benchmark Administration Limited plus 221.513 basis points if the Company is unable to make such payment as a result of limitations imposed by existing credit agreements. the Company has no present intention to defer payments under the Tax Receivable Agreement.

-The Tax Receivable Agreement generally may be amended if approved in writing by the Company, the majority of holders of rights under the Tax Receivable Agreement and, so long Beekman holds rights under the Tax Receivable Agreement and amendment would disproportionately affect payments made to certain holders of rights under the Tax Receivable Agreement, such amendment would require the written consent of such holders.
+The Tax Receivable Agreement generally may be amended if approved in writing by the Company, the majority of holders of rights under the Tax Receivable Agreement, Beekman.
+To the extent an amendment would disproportionately affect payments made to certain holders of rights under the Tax Receivable Agreement, such amendment would require the written consent of such holders.
 Because the Company is a holding company with no operations of its own, its ability to make payments under the Tax Receivable Agreement is dependent on the ability of OneWater LLC to make distributions to the Company in an amount sufficient to cover the Company's obligations under the Tax Receivable Agreement.
-This ability, in turn, may depend on the ability of OneWater LLC's subsidiaries to make distributions to it.
-The ability of OneWater LLC, its subsidiaries and other entities in which it directly or indirectly holds an equity interest to make such distributions will be subject to, among other things, the applicable provisions of Delaware law (or other applicable jurisdiction) that may limit the amount of funds available for distribution and restrictions in relevant debt instruments issued by OneWater LLC or its subsidiaries and/other entities in which it directly or indirectly holds an equity interest.
-To the extent that the Company is unable to make payments under the Tax Receivable Agreement will be deferred and will accrue interest until paid.
+This ability, in turn, may depend on the ability of OneWater LLC, its subsidiaries and other entities in which it directly or indirectly holds an equity interest to make such distributions will be subject to, among other things, the applicable provisions of Delaware law (or other applicable jurisdiction) that may limit the amount of funds available for distribution and restrictions in relevant debt instruments issued by OneWater LLC or its subsidiaries and/other entities in which it directly or indirectly holds an equity interest.
+To the extent that the Company is unable to make payments under the Tax Receivable Agreement for any reason, such payments will be deferred and will accrue interest until paid.